AbdelrhmanIbrahim/rendering/readme.md

 ####
 	- Clone, submodule init then update.
 	- Add QT5_DIR as an enviroment variable points to the directory that has Qt5Config.cmake, for example : "C:/Qt/5.14.1/msvc2017_64/lib/cmake/Qt5"
-	- Add QT5 bin folder path to Path
+	- Add QT5 bin folder path to "Path" enviroment variable

 ### TODO :
 - remove GLUT ✔